slok/bilrost/README.md

 # Bilrost

-Setting OAUTH/OIDC on a application running in a Kubernetes cluster should be easy, Bilrost removes this pain.
+Setting OAUTH2/OIDC in Kubernetes running apps should be easy, Bilrost achieves this and removes the pain easily.

-Bilrost is a kubernetes controller/operator to set up oauth2/OIDC on any ingress based service.
-It doesn't care  what ingress controller do you use, supports multiple auth bakckends and multiple OAUTH/OIDC proxies.
+Bilrost is a kubernetes controller/operator to set up OAUTH2/OIDC on any ingress based service.
+It doesn't care  what ingress controller do you use, supports multiple auth bakckends and multiple OAUTH2/OIDC proxies.

-Bilrost will register/create OAUTH/OIDC clients, create secrets, setup proxies, rollback if required.
+Bilrost will register/create OAUTH2/OIDC clients, create secrets, setup proxies, rollback if required.
 Ina few words, it automates the ugly work of setting the OAUTH2/OIDC security in your applications.

 ## Features